OmarTrigui/Wallet_Monitor_Udacity/README.md

 Wallet_Monitor is a simple android application that gives the users the ability to save their payments.
 In addition, this application can saves any item, its description and the paid amount.

+What does this app solves ?
+Wallet_Monitor gives you a statistics about your payments in a specified period in order to avoid saving them and calculating the total of payments manually

 # Technical description :
 - Material Design Progress Bar, Drawer
 - SwipeToRefresh ListView (ToRefresh the list of Payments)